EarthScope/rover/docs/bugs.md

 # Known Bugs and Limitations

-## Samping Frequency and Timespans
+## Sampling Frequency and Timespans

 MSEED files can contain data at multiple sampling frequencies.
 When `rover retrieve` uses the index to assess what data already exist it